Menu

 Features

 The bridge marks the town line between Pembroke and Hanover.
-(Pembroke was still part of Duxbury at that time and Hanover was part of Scituate.)
 The road that passed over Barstow’s Bridge eventually became part of the Old Turnpike Road from Boston to Plymouth, with stagecoaches roaring down the hill and across the bridge.
 In 1829, a stone bridge was built, to replace Barstow’s Bridge.
 It stood about 50 feet downstream, and became known as North River Bridge.
-The bridge was raised and rebuilt around 1870, with the hills on either side graded for a less severe drop and climb.
+The bridge was razed and rebuilt around 1870, with the hills on either side graded for a less severe drop and climb.

 There is a plaque mounted on the bridge that reads as follows: North River Bridge between Pembroke and Hanover.
 First bridge erected 1656 by William Barstow for foot & horse.
 The second, “a cart bridge” 1682.
 Both by order of the Colony Court.
 These were situated 100 feet above this structure.
 Third bridge built by order of the County Commissioners in 1829.
 Replaced by this bridge, erected by the Commonwealth, county and towns, A.D.
 1904.
 Width of span 40 feet – height above mean low water 23 feet – width of roadway 40 feet.